onewelcome/identity-cloud-documentation/docs/oauth-vs-oidc.md

 ### OpenID Connect

 OpenID Connect is an authentication standard built on top of OAuth 2.0.
 It adds an additional token called an ID token.
 OpenID Connect also standardizes areas that OAuth 2.0 leaves up to choice, such as scopes, endpoint discovery, and dynamic registration of clients.
-Onegini is [OpenID Certified](https://openid.net/certification/).
+OneWelcome is [OpenID Certified](https://openid.net/certification/).

 Although OpenID Connect is built on top of OAuth 2.0, the [OpenID Connect specification](https://openid.net/connect/) uses somewhat different terms for the roles in the flows: